Repo navigation

 Grep is still useful.
 The question is when it stops being enough and when ranked retrieval gives you a better starting point.

-EvaluatorsIntrocomparison5 min readApril 8, 2026
+EvaluatorsIntrocomparison5 min readMarch 7, 2026

 What grep does well